Apple Stock: Is It a Good Buy Right Now?

 Select a Broker and Open an Account

 To buy Apple stock, you need to go through a broker.
-You can use an online broker, like E-Trade, Charles Schwab or TD Ameritrade.
-Online brokers have low fees, but you won’t get much advice about which stocks to choose.
+You can open an account through an online broker like E-Trade, Charles Schwab or TD Ameritrade, if you want to execute your own trades.
+Online brokers have low or no fees, but you won’t get much advice about which stocks to choose.

 You could also go to a full-service broker, like Edward Jones or Morgan Stanley.
 These firms offer advice and financial planning services, but they also have higher fees.
 And they may require a minimum balance to open an account, depending on the option you choose.